 Ms Dunne was appointed to the role of Managing Director of Resonance Health Ltd on 23 October 2008.
-Her employment agreement provides for a salary of \$220,000 pa inclusive of superannuation and the provision of one months notice for termination or resignation without cause.
+Her employment agreement provides for a salary of \$250,000 pa inclusive of superannuation and the provision of one months notice for termination or resignation without cause.

-Ms O'Malley was appointed to the role of Company Secretary of Resonance Health Ltd on 31 August 2007.
-Her employment agreement provides for a salary of \$75,210 pa inclusive of superannuation for 22.5 hours per week and the provision of one months notice for termination or resignation without cause.
+Mr McDonald was appointed to the role of Company Secretary of Resonance Health Ltd on 16 December 2010.
+His employment agreement provides for an equivalent full time salary of \$141,700 pa inclusive of superannuation for at least 22.5 hours per week and the provision of one months notice for termination or resignation without cause.